 Anne-Sophie Mutter’s mastery of a vast range of repertoire makes this an essential recital.
 She performs two of Mozart’s finest violin sonatas, one of which charts adventurous harmonic territory with its central Andante.
 Always one to push the harmonic envelope, Debussy’s sonata is marvelously inventive and full of life, while Poulenc’s is laced with tragedy, especially in its grieving outer movements.
-Passionately committed to the music of our time, Mutter is also joined by close collaborators for the premieres of two works by award-winning composers.
+Passionately committed to the music of our time, Mutter premieres a new work written for her by one of today’s leading composers.

 The magnificent Mitsuko Uchida, praised for her “probing and magisterial” Schubert (The New York Times), continues her multi-season exploration devoted to the Austrian master.
 A youthful sonata brimming with melody opens the program, which also features the uncompleted but grandly scaled “Reliquie” Sonata.
 Her recital culminates with Schubert’s last sonata, a darkly shaded masterpiece in which he contemplates his impending mortality while looking back to Beethoven in a gentle and rollicking Rondo finale.